California parents arrested for killing and burying their 2-year-old

 A day after visiting the Royals’ home, police discovered the 2-year-old’s body.
 An autopsy later revealed the child was killed, the sheriff’s office said.

 Now, Amanda and Riley face charges of murder with special allegations and child abuse resulting in death.
-They’re being held in the Shasta County Jail without bond and will be arraigned on Thursday afternoon.
+They’re being held in the Shasta County Jail without bond.
+Their arraignment was scheduled for Wednesday but was continued to Monday.
+Amanda plans to enter a not guilty plea, her attorney Benjamin Magid told The Independent.

-Community members have been quick to react to the news of their arrest on social media.
+Community members have been quick to react to the news of their arrest on social media and Magid warned the public against making assumptions in the case before the evidence is presented in trial.

-“Absolutely horrific,” one user commented on Facebook after the Shasta County Sheriff’s Office released the news.
+“The community, as of right no, has absolutely no idea what happened in the case, right?
+No idea, they see a headline,” Magid told The Independent.
+“This happens all the time.
+People make comments without having any actual knowledge of the case.
+My hope would be that people can put away the pitchforks and wait for the evidence, because the evidence is going to show that she's not guilty.”
+The Independent has contacted the attorney representing Riley Royal for comment.